WinzarH/LikertMakeR/news/index.md

 ### changes

 - [`makeItemsScale()`](https://winzarh.github.io/LikertMakeR/reference/makeItemsScale.md)
-  has been further re-rewritten with some sub-functions in C++ The function runs about twice as fast, but still noticeably slow with large k and large n.
+  has been further re-rewritten with some sub-functions in C++.

+The function runs about twice as fast as previous version, but still noticeably slow with large k and large n.

 ## LikertMakeR 2.1.0 (April 2026)